cksystemsteaching/selfie/assignments/compiler-assignments.md

 ## Assignment `struct-declaration`:

-Implement support of and code generation for struct declarations in C\*.
+Implement support of and code generation for struct declarations in C\* including internal representation of structs in the symbol table.

 - Before coding, extend the grammar in **grammar.md** accordingly.
 - Do not modify any files other than **grammar.md** and **selfie.c**.